v-hirak/explaining-MT-difficulty/README.md

 ### Type/Token Ratio Measures Calculated on FLORES+

-Using the [LexicalRichness](https://github.com/lsys/LexicalRichness), we calculate three TTR measures using 997 sentences from the FLORES+ `dev` split for all 212 languages.
+Using the [LexicalRichness](https://github.com/lsys/LexicalRichness) library, we calculate three TTR measures using 997 sentences from the FLORES+ `dev` split for all 212 languages.
 Higher values indicate higher morphological complexity.

 - `ttr_flores`: type/token ratio, calculated as $TTR=t/w$, where $t$ is the number of unique word types and $w$ is the total number of words.
 - `rttr_flores`: root type/token ratio, calculated as $RTTR=t/\sqrt{w}$.